siddle1512/siddle1512/README.md

 ### About me

-- 🎓 I'm a student at FPT University Quy Nhơn AI Campus.
+- 🎓 I'm a student at FPT University Quy Nhơn

-- 🔮 I want to become a software engineer.
+- 🔮 I want to become a software engineer

-- ❤️ Anime, listening to EDM, and anything about code.
+- ❤️ Anime, Minecraft

 - 🔭 I’m currently learning **.NET**